 canning jars.
 One day not long after the snake-hunt she needed some of the bottles and

-let down the attic stairs from its slot in the ceiling.
+brought down the attic stairs from its slot in the ceiling.

-the attic.
+in the attic.
 She said she had gone up the stairs to get some jars, and encountered several

 snakes.
 One of them met her face-to-face, as it was perched on a step at her eye level.

 She was not happy.
 She ordered an immediate end to the snakefest and that I catch them

 I don't remember the neighbor boys helping re-catching the snakes; for some reason I was

 flying horribly solo this time.
 I had to step on as many snake-tails as I could find in the